Click here to see all images

 - Cuboidal-to-columnar cells with apical snouts

-- Lack of elastic fibers withn septae
+- Lack of elastic fibers within septae

 Answers to Quiz